 Jazz pianist Denny Zeitlin (b.
 1938) has 35 albums and piles of awards to his credit.
 He was also clinical professor of psychiatry the University of San Francisco.
 Was his music a ‘hobby’?

 Minimalist composer Philip Glass worked as a plumber and a taxi driver.
 Glass was called to the house of art critic Robert Hughes to install a dishwasher.
 Hughes recognized him and complained that Glass was an artist, and therefore shouldn’t be installing a dishwasher.
 Glass replied that yes, he was an artist, but he was sometimes a plumber as well, and Hughes should go away and let him finish the job.
 Were his compositions a ‘hobby’?

 These gents achieved recognition in their lifetimes.
 So we retrospectively minimize their day jobs, right?
 Charles Ives only began to taste acknowledgement at the very end of his life, but is today canonized, and good for him.

 To all the honest, unrecognized or insufficiently appreciated practitioners of creative endeavors, myself included, I wish you a modicum of Charles Ives’ dignity.
-May you–correct that, may we–respond to negligence by contempt.
+May you–correct that, may we–respond to negligence with contempt.
 Well, we’re not all Charles Ives, so may we at least temper the lack of appreciation with the knowledge that we had the passion and conviction of our creation.
 Charlie Ives knew that that’s what really matters.